technologiescollege/ArduinoTechnoEduc/portable/sketchbook/libraries/MFRC522/README.rst

 1. First checkout `what works and not`_ and `troubleshooting`_ .

 2. It seems to be a hardware issue or you need support to program your project?
-    Please ask in the official `Arduino forum`_, where you would get a much faster answer than on github.
+    Please ask in the official `Arduino forum`_, where you would get a much faster answer than on Github.

 3. It seems to be a software issue?
-    Open an issue on github.
+    Open an issue on Github.

 .. _code style: